rachelruijiayang/ns-group/README.md

 - Answer the prompts given by OpenSSL.

 ### Environment Setting
-In order to establish the connection with the server on the Google VM, specific firewall rules in the Google Cloud Platform need to be modified for allowing the tcp port connection.
-The process is set as follow:
+In order to establish the connection with the server on Google VM, specific firewall rules need to be added for allowing the tcp port connection.The process is set as follow:
 - Choose "Compute Engine" in the VM
 - Choose "Networking" option
 - Choose Firewall rules, click create new firewall rule